retaildevcrews/codespaces-images/library-scripts/README.md

-# Warning: Folder contents may be replaced
+# Warning: Folder contents will be replaced

 The contents of this folder will be automatically replaced with a file of the same name in the repository's [script-library folder](https://github.com/microsoft/vscode-dev-containers/tree/main/script-library) whenever the repository is packaged.